zeek/package-manager/doc/package.rst

 The field is a list of dependency names and their version requirement specifications.

-A dependency name may be either `bro`, a full git URL of the package, or a :ref:`package shorthand name <package-shorthand-name>`.
+A dependency name may be either `bro`, `bro-pkg`, a full git URL of the package, or a :ref:`package shorthand name <package-shorthand-name>`.

 - The special `bro` dependency refers not to a package, but the version of Bro that the package requires in order to function.
 If the user has :program:`bro-config` in their :envvar:`PATH` when installing/upgrading a package that specifies a `bro` dependency, then :program:`bro-pkg` will enforce that the requirement is satisfied.

+- The special `bro-pkg` dependency refers to the version of the package manager that is required by the package.
+E.g. if a package takes advantage of new features that are not present in older versions of the package manager, then it should indicate that so users of those old version will see an error message an know to upgrade instead of seeing a cryptic error/exception, or worse, seeing no errors, but without the desired functionality being performed.
+  Note that this feature itself is only available :program:`since bro-pkg v1.2`.

 - The full git URL may be directly specified in the `depends` metadata if you want to force the dependency to always resolve to a single, canonical git